-Conduct of the Proceeding
+Section 16.14.
+Conduct of the Proceeding.

-The hearing panel shall rule on all motions and other matters raised in the proceeding.
-If the complaint is not dismissed, the hearing panel shall hold a hearing on the complaint.
-The hearing panel shall set such timelines and other rules regarding the proceeding and the conduct of the hearing as it deems necessary.
+The hearing panel shall rule on all motions and other matters raised in the proceedings.
+If the complaint is not dismissed, the hearing panel shall hold a hearing within a time period not to exceed 90 days after the last filing.
 The hearing shall be informal, except that testimony shall be taken under oath.

 The hearing may be conducted by teleconference as determined by the hearing panel.
-The hearing panel shall take into consideration the convenience of the parties, timing considerations and how best to receive evidence.
 Each party shall have the right to appear personally or through a legal representative.
 All parties shall be given a reasonable opportunity to present and examine evidence, cross-examine witnesses and to present argument.
 Members of the hearing panel shall have the right to question witnesses or the parties at any time.